-When I wrote my profile page on Clifford Simak, I said that this novel was one of the finest the genre has ever produced.
+When I wrote my profile article on Clifford Simak I said that Way Station was one of the finest novels the genre has ever produced.
 After my recent re-read I have no reason to alter that statement.
-I have edited the paragraph on that page that relates to this book, since I wanted to incorporate some of the comments into this review.
-One of those comments is that one of the best things about the book is its brevity.
-Something sorely missing in all literature today, most especially SF and Fantasy, is the strong stand-alone novel.
+I have edited the paragraph on that page that relates to this book, since I wanted to incorporate some of the comments into this review, particularly that one of the best things about it is its brevity.
+Something sorely missing in all literature today, most especially SF and Fantasy, is the strong, stand-alone novel.
 Everything seems to be part of a never ending series of books, with the publishing industry taking pointers from the TV and film companies that only want to rehash stories that have a built-in audience.

 Originally serialized in Galaxy as "Here Gather the Stars," this novel won a Hugo in 1964.
 Set in rural Wisconsin, near Simak's home town of Millville, it recounts the strange story of Wallace, a veteran of the Civil War who is still alive, and seemingly never-aging, more than a hundred years later.
 No date is mentioned, but one can assume the novel is set in present day, the early 1960s at the time of its writing, but Wallace still lives in the house his father built, and it is much as it was when he returned from four long years of war (at least in outwardly appearance).
 Shortly thereafter, he was approached by a stranger, one who turned out to be an alien who had an unusual offer to extend.
 Enoch becomes the caretaker of a Galactic way station, wherein aliens travel from planet to planet in the areas of space they have colonized, not in ships but by means of matter transmission.
 All of the equipment necessary has been installed in his house, including the construction of vast basement space for storage of artifacts given to Enoch by the travellers.
 The alien's superior technology has made the exterior of the house invulnerable.
 No one without authorization can enter, plus while Enoch is inside he does not age.
 Since he only goes out for a daily walk to the mailbox, he only ages about an hour per day on average.